semool/backblaze-personal-wine/README.md

   <summary>Click to expand!</summary>

 ### Step 1: DATA Dir Tips
+* Normal Mode (Default):
 Mount a very Big empty Folder directly to '/data' first.
+This is your Drive D: root and must be 'rw'.
 It must have free Space for the bigest File you will Backup.
 The Client uploads big files in Chunks (10MB) and they are temporarily saved here.
 Also a directory '.bzvol' will create here.
 The Files inside are unique and needed for the client to redetect this as D: Drive.
-Now you can mount all your Folders for Backup inside. you can remove or add Folders at any time (Look in the 'Docker run Example').
+Now you can mount all your Folders for Backup inside.
+They can be 'ro'.
+You can remove or add Folders at any time (Look in the 'Docker run Example').

+* Expert Mode:
+When you set ```-e MOUNTEXPERT=1``` every single mount in /data becomes a own Driveletter (Look in the 'Docker run Advanced Example').
+The '.bzvol' will create in every single mounted dir.
+So they must be 'rw'.

 ### Step 2: Installation
 When starting the container for the first time, it will automatically initialize a new Wine prefix and download & run the backblaze installer.